planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-Every time we click on one of these links, we are making a GET request.
+Every time we click one of these links, we are making a GET request.
 Notice the format for the content we are receiving is HTML.
 Unless otherwise specified this is the default format for GET requests.

 GET requests are intended for navigation and discovery.
 However, when looking at the HTML output, few details are shown.
 More details can be retrieved by requesting information in a format other than HTML, such as JSON or XML.
-These can be specified by setting the appropriate extension to the request:
+These can be specified by setting the appropriate extension to the request.

-Both JSON and XML output show more detailed information about the given resource, such as attribute names and values.
-XML will be used in the upcoming examples.

-These GET requests are "read-only", so to leverage the bi-directional nature of REST, we can use other actions.
-Specifically, we can transfer new state representations to a collection using POST, update existing state representations to an object using PUT, or remove resources using DELETE.
+These GET requests are “read-only”, so to leverage the bi-directional nature of REST, we can use other actions.
+Specifically, we can transfer new state representations (changes) to a collection using POST, update existing state representations to an object using PUT, or remove resources using DELETE.

 --------------------------------------------------

 REST examples
 =============